debugvelop/aws-django-ecr-demo/README.md

 Let's say right now you want to try Django + Postgres.
 As time goes by, you want to reset it.
 Unconciously you had already installed so much that reinstall Django + Postgres will break something.
 One way to prevent this nightmare is by containerized Django + Postgres.

 ### Requirement
-* AWS account (Free tier is sufficient)
+* AWS account (free tier is sufficient)

 ### Create Django + Postgres Docker Image in EC2
-1. Go to EC2 Management Console and launch an EC2 instance with this configuration:
+1. Go to EC2 Management Console then launch an EC2 instance with this configuration:
     * AMI: Ubuntu Server 20.04 LTS x86_64
     * Type: t2.micro
     * Security Groups: SSH(22), HTTP(80)